aibands/python-inventory-aiya-tossapol/README.md

 ---

 ## How to Run
-1.Clone or download this repository.
+1. vClone or download this repository.
-2.Open a terminal and navigate to the project folder.
+2. Open a terminal and navigate to the project folder.
-3.Run the program:
+3. Run the program:
     ```bash
     python3 aiya_coursework1.py
-5.Follow the on-screen menu in the management system.
+4. Follow the on-screen menu in the management system.

 ## Features implemented
 - Add new items to inventory